Vallow-Daybell murders: Chad (2024)

-On November 9, 2023, Chad's legal team filed three motions to remove the death penalty in his murder trial.
-The final motion stated that Lori had "manipulated" Chad "through emotional and sexual control" and that Chad had "lesser culpability than his co-defendant, who did not face the death penalty".
+On November 9, 2023, Chad's legal team filed three motions to remove the possibility of the death penalty from his murder trial.
+The final motion stated that Lori had "manipulated" Chad "through emotional and sexual control" and that Chad had "lesser culpability than his co-defendant, who did not face the death penalty."
 The motions were denied in December.

-Chad Daybell's trial opened on April 10, 2024.
+Chad's trial opened on April 10, 2024.
 In his opening statement, prosecutor Wood depicted him as a man motivated by "sex, money and power" and craving for significance, who saw his spouse and Lori's children as obstacles to his rightful destiny.
-Chad's attorney John Prior painted him as a religious man who had been "lured" into adultery by Lori Vallow: his statement also focused on Alex Cox's history of violence and his role as "Lori's protector".
+Chad's attorney John Prior painted him as a religious man who had been "lured" into adultery by Lori Vallow.
+Prior's statement also focused on Alex Cox's history of violence and his role as "Lori's protector."

 On May 16, Chad's defense team filed a motion for acquittal after it appeared that an amended indictment had incorrectly listed J.J.
 Vallow's death as having occurred between September 8–9, 2019, instead of September 22–23.
 Judge Boyce ruled that this clerical error was not ground for acquittal.

-Two of Chad's children, Emma and Garth, testified in their father's defense and said their mother had been experiencing health problems and "was getting tired extremely easily".
+Two of Chad's children testified in their father's defense, and said their mother had been experiencing health problems and "was getting tired extremely easily."
 On the contrary, three former colleagues of Tammy Daybell said that she seemed healthy and energetic up until the day before her death.
 Tammy's sister also testified that Tammy had seemed fine when she visited her on October 14, 2019.